 To increase your chances of boosting your KiwiSaver balance, it pays to take an active interest and keep track of your investment.
 You can do this by reading all your member statements – many KiwiSaver members admit they don’t do this – as well as any newsletters, to get a better understanding of how money is being invested on your behalf.

-The more informed you are as an investor, the better the decisions you’ll be able to make, and this should help you to land up with more funds towards retirement or that first-home deposit.
+Canstar provides some great tips on what to look out for on your KiwiSaver statement.
+We also have an article that breaks down the basics of KiwiSaver for young people.
+The more informed you are as an investor, the better the decisions you’ll be able to make, which should help you build more funds towards retirement or that all-important first-home deposit.

 Enjoy reading this article?